getodk/docs/odkx-src/select-tool-suite.rst

 Selecting the Appropriate Tool Suite
 ======================================

-Generally, we suggest starting with the ODK tool suite.
+Generally, we suggest starting with the `ODK Tool Suite <https://docs.getodk.org/getting-started/#getting-started-with-odk>`_.
 If it does not fulfill your requirements then move on to the more flexible, but also more complex, ODK-X tool suite.

 The feature comparison table below illustrates the differences between the ODK and ODK-X tools.